Karen Jeanne Gallup Stapp

 After Dick and Karen retired, they spent nearly twenty years touring the United States in their RV and visiting various parts of the world with friends, family and loved ones.
 They were long time members of Sunrise United Methodist Church.

-Karen is survived by her husband of 62 years, Dick Stapp; a son, Richard Scott Stapp (Christine) of Arlington, Virginia; two daughters, Wendy Wuehrmann (John) of Colorado Springs, Colorado, and Stacy Collins (Scott Napoli) of Lakewood, Colorado; three grandsons, Dustin Collins, and Connor and Hunter Stapp; three granddaughters, Ashley Teel, Alison Kiselich and Michelle Collins; four great-grandsons; and two brothers, Jim Gallup of Honolulu, Hawaii, and Warren “Tag” Gallup of Denver, Colorado.
+Karen is survived by her husband of 62 years, Dick Stapp; a son, Richard Scott Stapp (Christine) of Arlington, VA; two daughters, Wendy Wuehrmann (John) of Colorado Springs, CO and Stacy Collins (Scott Napoli) of Lakewood, CO; three grandsons, Dustin Collins, and Connor and Hunter Stapp; three granddaughters, Ashley Teel, Alison Kiselich and Michelle Collins; four great-grandsons; and two brothers, Jim Gallup of Honolulu, HI and Warren “Tag” Gallup of Denver, CO.

 She was predeceased by her parents and her son-in-law, Mike Collins.